-2.4.8 Data reading and recording
+2.4.7 Data reading and recording

 In order to read the data stream from the ADC drive, we use Gnuradio software.
 Gnuradio suite consists of gnuradio-companion package which is a graphical tool for creating signal-flow graphs and generating Python flow-graph source code.
 This tool has been used to create a basic RAW data grabber to record and interactively view waterfall plots using the data streams output from ADC modules.
+The ADC recorder flow graph is shown in Figure 2.8.